tripathiswastik/firstchatbot/README.md

 # firstchatbot
-for low number of queries
+We have made this query-based chatbot for low number of question.